 In 2015, I became the first marketer at real estate crowdfunding startup, RealtyShares.
 RealtyShares is now a Series B stage company with over 100 employees.

 When I first arrived at RealtyShares, we used expensive A/B testing software and made inflexible post-click landing pages using WordPress.
-Neither of those alternatives were particularly fast or scalable.
+Neither of those Landing page software alternatives were particularly fast or scalable.
 I was introduced to Instapage in 2015 and started using the platform at RealtyShares with seriously impressive results.